cloudant/java-cloudant/MIGRATION.md

 The new library is using models instead of POJOs, but it is still possible to migrate your code with the new library.

-Suppose that you have the following POJO and a simple read and write implementation with the `com.cloudant:cloudant-client` library you have thee possibilities for the migration.
+Suppose that you have the following POJO and a simple read and write implementation with the `com.cloudant:cloudant-client` library you have three possibilities for the migration.

 ```java
 public class POJO {